 All my life, I've heard people complain about the Christians who take the stories in the Bible literally rather than as allegory or symbolic storytelling.
-A few days ago, I realized that Pagans sometimes do the same thing, and I think they probably have for centuries, right back into ancient times.
+A few days ago, I realized that Pagans sometimes do the same thing, and I think we probably have for centuries, right back into ancient times.
 Case in point: the Labyrinth.

 It is late afternoon and the slanting light is filtering through the redwoods.
 I am barefoot feeling the redwood roots intertwined and alive under the trail.
 We are laying a maze/labyrinth with rooms of challenge and healing for our community of witches of all genders to move though later this night as part of our evening ritual.
 I move off the trail and begin building a altar of bee healing, using a low redwood stump.
 There is honey to drizzle on skin with an invitation to feel its sticky goodness before licking it off, pieces of honeycomb to break off and roll around in their mouths, healing honey salve to work into rough skin, a lantern draped with a floral cloth illuminating this place since the ritual will be held after the sun sets in the west.